Cornwall: Cornish language

-Cornish, a member of the Brythonic branch of the Celtic language family, died out as a first language in the late 18th century.
-In the 20th and 21st centuries, it has been revived by a small number of speakers.
-It is closely related to the other Brythonic languages (Breton and Welsh), and less so to the Goidelic languages (Scottish Gaelic, Irish and Manx).
-Unlike, Welsh, Scottish Gaelic and Irish, Cornish has no legal status in the UK.
+A member of the Brythonic branch of the Celtic language family, Cornish is closely related to the other Brythonic languages (Breton and Welsh), and less so to the Goidelic languages (Scottish Gaelic, Irish and Manx).

+Cornish is recognised under Part III of the European Charter for Regional or Minority Languages, placing it alongside the other the Celtic languages of the UK.

-There has been a revival of the language by academics and optimistic enthusiasts since the mid-19th century that gained momentum from the publication in 1904 of Henry Jenner's Handbook of the Cornish Language.
+Cornish died out in the late 18th century.
+There has been a revival of the language by academics and optimistic enthusiasts since the mid-19th century that gained momentum from the publication of Henry Jenner's Handbook of the Cornish Language in 1904.
 It is a social networking community language rather than a social community group language.
 Cornwall Council encourages and facilitates language classes within the county, in schools and within the wider community.

 In 2002, Cornish was named as a UK regional language in the European Charter for Regional or Minority Languages.
 As a result, in 2005 its promoters received limited government funding.
 Several words originating in Cornish are used in the mining terminology of English, such as costean, gossan, gunnies, kibbal, kieve and vug.